alkismavridis/renderix-sample-project/README.md

 All imported scss and css files will be combined in a single out/bundle.css file If a css / scss file is not imported by any ts file, it will not be included.

+3. Resources
+All files under /src/main/resources will be copied to /out/resources

 ## The architecture
 I wanted to respect clean architecture principles.